Boston Omaha (NYSE:BOC) versus Invitation Homes (NYSE:INVH) Critical Review

-Invitation Homes (NYSE:INVH – Get Rating) and Boston Omaha (NYSE:BOC – Get Rating) are both finance companies, but which is the superior business?
-We will contrast the two businesses based on the strength of their institutional ownership, analyst recommendations, valuation, dividends, risk, profitability and earnings.
+Boston Omaha (NYSE:BOC – Get Rating) and Invitation Homes (NYSE:INVH – Get Rating) are both finance companies, but which is the superior stock?
+We will contrast the two businesses based on the strength of their analyst recommendations, profitability, institutional ownership, risk, dividends, valuation and earnings.

-Invitation Homes has a beta of 0.93, indicating that its share price is 7% less volatile than the S&P 500.
-Comparatively, Boston Omaha has a beta of 0.37, indicating that its share price is 63% less volatile than the S&P 500.
+Boston Omaha has a beta of 0.37, meaning that its stock price is 63% less volatile than the S&P 500.
+Comparatively, Invitation Homes has a beta of 0.93, meaning that its stock price is 7% less volatile than the S&P 500.

-This is a summary of current ratings and price targets for Invitation Homes and Boston Omaha, as provided by MarketBeat.
+This is a breakdown of current ratings and price targets for Boston Omaha and Invitation Homes, as provided by MarketBeat.com.

 |Sell Ratings